 Karafin really baked my noodle next.

 He grabbed a magnifying lens off a tray and placed it inside the butterfly.
-How the fuck does a standard magnifying glass warp light from the inside of a holographic object?
+How does a standard magnifying glass warp light from the inside of a holographic object?
 My eyes and brain had never had to process the way light was behaving relative to the lenses he was putting “through” what my brain perceived as a physical solid object.

 “When using the magnifying glass in front of the butterfly, it responds exactly as it would in the real world,” Karafin explains.
 “When you pass the magnifying glass through the hologram, you see things that only a real hologram can achieve.”